top of page

 How would you describe your working style?

 I describe myself as an active observer on wedding days.
-I think there’s a misconception in the wedding industry that photojournalists sort of hang back and capture quietly but in reality a big part of my career as a Photojournalist was interacting, interviewing and engaging with my surroundings in some way.
+I think there’s a misconception in the wedding industry that photojournalists sort of hang back and capture quietly but in reality a big part of my career as a PJ was interacting, interviewing and engaging with my surroundings in some way.
 That approach of shooting has stuck with me for a long time so I’ll essentially hang back and document when moments are unfolding but when it comes time to create something with intention I’m a bit more involved and apart of the experience.
 I figured I’m already there so I might as well be engaged and live through the experience so the images can have a more intimate perspective from someone who genuinely felt the emotion and nuances of the moment.

 Do you shoot digitally, on film or both?